yalmip/yalmip.github.io/_posts/examples/2016-09-17-polytopicgeometry.md

 ### Projection

-Let us define a polytope in 3D, and project it two its two first coordinates.
+Define a polytope in 3D, and project it two its two first coordinates.

 ````matlab
 H = randn(10,3);